MatthewFennell/ccafc-fantasy-football/README.md

   - Can toggle between weeks
   - Remaining Budget / Transfers (Potentially to be removed)
   - Clicking your points or max takes you to that team for that week
+  - Brief description of the rules
+  - Shows the points awarded per stat

   ![Overview Page](images/Overview.JPG)